awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-util-glueargparser.md

 object GlueArgParser
 ```

-This is strictly consistent with Python version of utils\.getResolvedOptions in AWSGlueDataplanePython pacakge
+This is strictly consistent with Python version of utils\.getResolvedOptions in AWSGlueDataplanePython package

 ### GlueArgParser def Methods<a name="glue-etl-scala-apis-glue-util-glueargparser-object-defs"></a>